 Symptoms of Hip Instability

 The most common symptoms of hip instability include:

 Hip instability can be traumatic or atraumatic.
 Traumatic instability can be caused by injuries from sports or motor vehicle accidents.
 These injuries can damage the bony structures, labrum, and cartilage of the hip joint and form loose bodies.
 It can range from severe dislocation to a simple subluxation (partial displacement) of the hip joint.
 Atraumatic instability can be caused by overuse or developmental/congenital abnormalities of the hip joint.

 When hip instability is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a hip instability specialist who provides detailed examination and care for patients with hip instability in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a hip instability specialist who provides detailed examination and care for patients with hip instability in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.